caravan-bitcoin/caravan/packages/caravan-health/README.md

 The `PrivacyMetrics` class offers tools to assess the privacy of Bitcoin transactions and wallets:

-- **Topology Score :** Evaluates transaction privacy based on input/output structure.
+- **Topology Score:** Evaluates transaction privacy based on input/output structure.
-- **Mean Transaction Topology Score :** Calculates the average privacy score across all wallet transactions.
+- **Mean Transaction Topology Score:** Calculates the average privacy score across all wallet transactions.
-- **Address Reuse Factor (ARF) :** Measures the extent of address reuse within the wallet.
+- **Address Reuse Factor (ARF):** Measures the extent of address reuse within the wallet.
-- **Address Type Factor (ATF) :** Evaluates the diversity of address types used in transactions.
+- **Address Type Factor (ATF):** Evaluates the diversity of address types used in transactions.
-- **UTXO Spread Factor :** Assesses the dispersion of UTXO values to gauge traceability resistance.
+- **UTXO Spread Factor:** Assesses the dispersion of UTXO values to gauge traceability resistance.
-- **UTXO Value Dispersion Factor :** Combines UTXO spread and mass factors for a comprehensive view.
+- **UTXO Value Dispersion Factor:** Combines UTXO spread and mass factors for a comprehensive view.
-- **Weighted Privacy Score :** Provides an overall privacy health score for the wallet.
+- **Weighted Privacy Score:** Provides an overall privacy health score for the wallet.

 ## Waste Metrics

 The `WasteMetrics` class focuses on transaction fee efficiency and UTXO management:

-- **Relative Fees Score (RFS) :** Compares transaction fees to others in the same block.
+- **Relative Fees Score (RFS):** Compares transaction fees to others in the same block.
-- **Fees To Amount Ratio (FAR) :** Evaluates the proportion of fees to transaction amounts.
+- **Fees To Amount Ratio (FAR):** Evaluates the proportion of fees to transaction amounts.
+- **calculateDustLimits:** Calculates the dust limits for UTXOs based on the current fee rate.
-- **Spend Waste Score (SWS) :** Determines the economic efficiency of spending UTXOs.
+- **Spend Waste Score (SWS):** Determines the economic efficiency of spending UTXOs.
-- **Weighted Waste Score (WWS) :** Combines various metrics for an overall efficiency score.
+- **Weighted Waste Score (WWS):** Combines various metrics for an overall efficiency score.

 # Dependencies